troglobit/watchdogd/README.md

       -v, --version            Display version and exit
       -h, --help               Display this help message and exit

-By default, watchdogd opens `/dev/watchdog`, attempts to set 20 sec WDT timeout and then kicks, in the background, every 10 sec.
+By default, with any arguments given on the command line, `watchdogd` opens `/dev/watchdog`, forks to the background and then tries to to set a 20 sec WDT timeout.
+It then kicks every 10 sec.
+If it fails setting the 20 sec WDT timeout it attempts to read back the lowest possible WDT timeout and kicks every half that interval.

 **Example**

-    watchdogd -a 0.8,0.9 -w 120 -k 30 /dev/watchdog2
+    watchdogd -a 0.8,0.9 -T 120 -t 30 /dev/watchdog2

 Most WDT drivers only support 120 sec as lowest timeout, but watchdogd tries to set 20 sec timeout.
 Example values above are recommendations